 Rather than writing blogs or articles on a specific topic, you can write about an event as it ranks high on Google and generates a lot of traffic on the event day.

-With event blogging, you can earn a lot of money within a short period of time.
+With event blogging, you can earn a lot of money within a short time.
 But it depends on various factors.

 It is a blog created or designed for a particular event.
 Such as cultural, national, religious, and international holidays.